-Below, we recommend the best Prosseco under £20, including top picks from supermarkets Aldi, Lidl, Tesco, Sainsbury’s, Morrisons and Marks & Spencer, as well as independents and high street chains such as Decanter’s National Wine Retailer of the Year, Majestic Wine.
+Below, we’ve rounded up a list of Prosecco under £20 to try, tasted and rated by our experts.
+Included are picks from supermarkets Aldi, Lidl, Tesco, Sainsbury’s, Morrisons and Marks & Spencer, as well as some independents and high street chains such as Decanter’s 2021 National Wine Retailer of the Year, Majestic Wine.

 Prosecco is predominantly made from the Glera grape, formerly known also as ‘Prosecco’, but other grape varieties may be included.
 Up to 15% of the blend can be made up from Bianchetta Trevigiana, Chardonnay, Perera, Pinot Bianco, Pinot Grigio, Verdiso and Pinot Noir, all fermented off the skins.
 Rosé Prosecco (see below) can contain up to 15% of Pinot Noir fermented on the skins.